CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ### Configure a Breakout Port

-You can breakout (split) a port using the following options:
+You can break out (split) a port using the following options:

 - `1x` does not split the port.
 This is the default port setting.
 - `2x` splits the port into two interfaces.